LG UF8500 4K UHD TV Review

 - Wi-Fi Direct

-LG’s UF8500 delivers a very good picture in the following key areas of performance: Color – its color rendition is vibrant and accurate, displaying a color spectrum that is very realistic and true to life.
+LG’s UF8500 delivers a very good picture in the following key areas of performance: Color – it’s color rendition is vibrant and accurate, displaying a color spectrum that is very realistic and true to life.

-Image detail and clarity – images are rendered with great detail and clarity, in addition to excellent image depth that provides a very three dimensional look to on-screen images.
+Image detail and clarity – images are rendered with great detail and clarity, in addition to excellent image depth that provides a very three-dimensional look to on-screen images.

 Two key areas where the UF8500 falls a bit short are in contrast and black level performance – IPS panels just don’t have the ability to produce deep/dark blacks.
 At best, black levels will have a grayish overtone with a very limited contrast range.
-However, this sets LED local dimming feature did help to improve black levels.
+However, this TV’s LED local dimming feature did help to improve black levels.
 Although, still not on par with the better performing LED models that contain VA panels.

 Performance Rating & Specs